MetinCagatayPatlar/CMP3011-PROJECT/README.md

   **Dataset Preparation**

-               ..
-Arrange your dataset like this: images/ train/ val/
+   Arrange your dataset like this images/ train/ val/